FrancoisMagninMS/dstoolkit-maiva/MAIVA_Chapter_1.md

   the diamond in the rough, the magic hiding among the muck.

 - **Experimentation and learning** are essential to prioritizing the right AI investment ideas.
-This is where a POC might have some important contributions.
+This is where a PoC might have some important contributions.

 - An **agile, product management** approach to development brings